 5. Cheating When Doing Business

 Many merchants and salespeople are guilty of cheating when they overcharge customers for products or services.
 Some dishonest used car salesmen have taken advantage of my friends and relatives many times by making them pay too much money for a motor vehicle.
 Telemarketers and scam artists have also cheated many unwary senior citizens.

 6. Cheating on Taxes

-To keep more money in their pockets, a lot of people will cheat on the taxes that they lawfully owe the government.
+To keep more money in their pockets, many people will cheat on the taxes that they lawfully owe the government.
 They do this by hiding their income or claiming unlawful expenses and exemptions.

 7. Advertising Promoting Vices